All About Water - Water Quality, Water Filter, Water Resources and Issues

 What Is Reclaimed Water?
 What Are The Benefits and What Is It Used For?

 Reclaimed Water as Drinking Water: Reclaimed Wastewater Water reclamation —or wastewater reuse, water reuse, or water recycling—transforms municipal wastewater (sewage) or industrial wastewater into reusable water for different purposes.
-The types of reuse include but are not limited to, urban reuse, agricultural reuse (irrigation), environmental reuse, industrial reuse, planned potable reuse, and de facto wastewater reuse (unplanned potable reuse).
-Likewise, common applications include road cleaning, greenfield irrigation, and landscape fountains.
-Reuse may also incorporate irrigation of agrarian fields or groundwater recharge, which renews surface water and groundwater.
-It may also be coordinated toward satisfying specific necessities in homes...
+The types of reuse include, but are not limited to, urban reuse, agricultural reuse (irrigation), environmental reuse, industrial reuse, planned potable reuse, and de facto wastewater reuse (unplanned potable reuse).
+Likewise, typical applications include road cleaning, greenfield irrigation, and landscape fountains.
+Reuse may also involve irrigation of agricultural fields or groundwater recharge, which replenishes both surface water and groundwater.
+It may also be coordinated to meet specific needs in...

 Read more →